linknprk/PythonTerminal/README.md

 # How can i report bugs?
-If you know C++ and Python you can edit the code without perimission otherwise you can report bugs at [Github's Issues page](https://github.com/pytutorials/CLIPlusPlusPy/issues)
+If you know C++ and Python you can edit the code without perimission otherwise you can report bugs at [Github's Issues page](https://github.com/pytutorials/CLIPlusPlusPy/issues) IF you don't have a Github account you can [email](mailto:eTmullall@oulook.com) me